mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 @synthesize g = _g1;

-// specfiying a property as dynamic with @dynamic does nothing in MulleObjC
+// specfiying a property as dynamic with @dynamic does nothing in mulle-objc
 @dynamic h;
 ```